5 from 5 votes

 Start by choosing potatoes that are similar in size.
 This will help ensure the cook time is the same for every potato half.

 Preheat your oven to 400 degrees F. Line a baking sheet with parchment paper.
-Pro tip: Crinkle the parchment paper and smooth it back out onto the pan, so you can keep it from rolling up.
+Pro tip: Crinkle the parchment paper and smooth it back out onto the pan to keep it from rolling up.

 Wash and scrub your potatoes to remove excess dirt.
 Pat dry with a clean towel or let air dry.